fangdashng/myblog/README.md

 # myblog
-this is my blog, also is my first program.
+Welcome to my first blog, thanks.

-Hi humans
+Hi humans,

-This is a test
+  This is my blog, and where is your?